munnaSingh306/parking-lot-tracker/README.md

  2. Retrieve a vehicle
  3. Exit
 # sample input-1
-Enter your choice: 1  (User have to enter choices, like 1 or 2 or 3, to subscribe the service) Enter the vehicle number: "DL12X1234" (user have to enter vehicle number)
+Enter your choice: 1  (User have to enter choices, like 1 or 2 or 3, to subscribe the service)<br>
+Enter the vehicle number: "DL12X1234" (user have to enter vehicle number)

 # sample outputs-1